 Weekly News Article

-Caleb Anderson from Pine County sent us some information on household hazardous waste events.
-These are the dates and places: June 22nd in Sandstone and August 17th in Willow River.
+Caleb Anderson from Pine County sent us information on household hazardous waste event on August 17th in Willow River.

 The Walking Psalms Bible Study continues to meet every Tuesday evening at 6:30 in the Willow River Presbyterian Church Fellowship Hall.
 We are reading the book of Proverbs.
 Everyone is welcome.
 To learn about the Legion of Mary membership, contact Cathy Korby at 218-839-5743 or Nancy Klejeski at 218- 372-4119.
 Meetings are every Tuesday at 3:45p.m. at St. Mary's Center.